 A njalla is a tiny cabin about 3 meters in the air, built on top of a cut-down tree trunk.
 They were built across northern Scandinavia as compact food caches.
 Traditionally, njalla were quickly plank- or log-built and very small.
 We’ll be making one to serve as a sleeping loft so it’ll be bigger, and sturdily built with mortise-and-tenon joinery.

 You’ll learn to lay out timbers with the Japanese centerline technique, how to cut a mortise and tenon with hand tools, how to wield a chisel with surgical precision, how to raise a frame with nothing more than your hands and a few lengths of rope.

 Layout tools and techniques demonstration.
 Cut timber sawbucks.
 Pick out and arrange timbers for layout.

 Layout all timbers for the frame using story poles, templates, and ink lines.

 A fine farewell brunch and high fives all around.

 Tom was raised in Eugene, Oregon.
 He now lives, most of the time, in Brooklyn, where he is a freelance designer specializing in soft goods, woodworking, and all things related to the home kitchen.
 Tom has a Master's of Industrial Design from Pratt Institute and BA in Geography & Studio Art from Dartmouth College.
 This is his first workshop at Beaver Brook.

-Beaver Brook is a 55-acre forest preserve in Upstate NY.
+Beaver Brook is a 55-acre woodland preserve in Upstate NY.
 The land is managed by a group of friends with a mission to protect its splendor and make an inspiring place to learn new skills.
-The School was founded to share this opportunity, to show how to make your own home, just as we’re learning to do ourselves without any previous experience.
+The School was founded to share this opportunity, to show how to make your own home just as we’re learning to do ourselves.